productDevShiva/productDevShiva/README.md

 🤓 I have experience in building and optimizing web and mobile applications from scratch<br>
 ⚡ Top skills - React, React Native, Node JS and Express JS<br>
 👀 Product-minded developer with a passion for building impactful user-centric software products<br>
-🌱 An avid learner, on a journey to learn the recipe of a great software product<br>
+🌱 An avid learner, on a journey to learn the recipe of a great software product that users love<br>
 💞️ A startup enthusiast and have good experience working in early stage startup

 # Techstack